QubitPi/hashistack/docs/docs/elk/index.md

 ### Post Setup in EC2 Instance

 As we've mentioned in the beginning, this is a semi-deployment and we still need to SSH into the box to manually generate Kibana token & verification code.
-This will make the automated deploymentl logic simple and easy to maintain
+This will make the automated deployment logic simple and easy to maintain

 ```bash
 sudo /usr/share/elasticsearch/bin/elasticsearch-create-enrollment-token --scope kibana --url "https://localhost:9200"